dileshs/Vaccine-Slot-Tracker-For-Date/README.md

 Steps

-1. Clone the project in your system.
+1. Clone the project in your system & configure as Maven & update maven project.
 2. application.properties file present in the src/main/resources/  needs to be modified as per requirement for customized tracking.
 3. Follow the comments in the application.properties file to correctly configure it before running the application.
-4. Set the Date required as 1st Runtime Arguement.
+4. Set the Date required as 1st Runtime Arguement in DD-MM-YYYY format.
 5. After Date & application.properties is configured completely as per requirement, start the application and Relax.
 6. Make sure your system sleep settings are set to Never And Volume of system to Maximum
 7. If email alert feature is needed -configure correct email details in application.properties file Else keep them blank.